svalat/fork-sharing-checker/README.md

 This tool use `/proc/self/map` to get the current mapping into virtual addresses, then it translate to physical addresses using `/proc/self/pagemap`.
-The last one only be available for Linux kernel greater then 2.6.25, to be check it looks that some new distribution tend to make it readable only from root (arround centos7, debian7).
+The last one only be available for Linux kernel greater then 2.6.25, to be check it looks that some new distribution tend to make it readable only from root (arround debian7).
+It runs fine on Centos 6/7 and SLC 6.

-It will not work anymore without root accesses after 4.0 kernels as they disable access to page frame number by users for security reasons (https://lwn.net/Articles/642069/).
+It will not work anymore without root accesses after 4.0 kernels as they disabled access to page frame number by users for security reasons (https://lwn.net/Articles/642069/).

 Limitation